Can i brag?

 I was accepted into the University of Illinois at Champaign/Urbana where I studied Broadcast Journalism and also dabbled in psychology and Spanish.

 Let's fast forward a bit, shall we?
-Since then I've worked at CLTV/WGN as a producer/writer, CBS Chicago as a producer/writer, FOX Chicago as an on-camera traffic anchor and entertainment personality and Hubbard Broadcasting (SHE 100.3) with my own radio show "Jenny Milk and Jay".
+Since then I've worked at CLTV/WGN as a producer/writer, CBS Chicago as a producer/writer, FOX Chicago as an on-camera traffic anchor and feature reporter and Hubbard Broadcasting (SHE 100.3) with my own radio show "Jenny Milk and Jay".

 Since then I've won Emmy awards for writing for a newscast, Promo production on-air talent and storytelling in arts/entertainment.